Palakioz/Palakioz/README.md

 # Welcome to My GitHub Profile! 👋

 I'm Jorge Andres Palacios Plascencia,
 I like programming and love to develop different projects and explore new technologies.
-My love for programming has make me study coding in college and hope to work in the programming industry.
+My love for programming has make me study coding in university and hope to work in the programming industry.
 Will work on exciting projects!

 ## About Me
 - **💻 I Know:** Software Development, Web Pages, Databases, Unity, Cisco, IoT.